Commitment Gap via Correlation Gap

-\begin{definition}[Promise of Payment] We say that a policy $\pol$ for an MC-CICS instance $\inst$ satisfies promise of payment if in every possible trajectory of the policy and for every alternative $i$, when the policy halts one of the following properties holds: (i) $i$ is selected (i.e. $i\in S$), or, (ii) the Markov chain $\mc_i$ is never advanced (i.e. $s_i=\sigma_i$), or, (iii) if $s_i$ denotes the final state of $\mc_i$ and $s'_i$ denotes the preceding state of $\mc_i$ on the trajectory, then $g(s'_i)>g(s_i)$.
-That is, in the last step that was taken in $\mc_i$, the index decreased.
+\begin{definition}[Promise of Payment] We say that a policy $\pol$ for an MC-CICS instance $\inst$ satisfies promise of payment if in every possible trajectory of the policy and for every alternative $i$, when the policy halts one of the following properties holds: (i) $i$ is selected (i.e. $i\in S_\pol$), or, (ii) the Markov chain $\mc_i$ is never advanced, or, (iii) the final state in $\mc_i$ has the minimum grade across all states visited in $\mc_i$. \end{definition}